 Hull Housing & “Homes Fit for Heroes”

 Poor Housing was one of the major health problems facing the City.
-In 1914, over 90% of Hull people rented their homes from private landlords and the standard of accommodation was squalid.
-Many houses were errected with speed on ill-prepared sites to meet the urgent demand for accommodation from a rapidly increasing population.
+Many houses were erected with speed, on ill-prepared sites to meet the urgent demand for accommodation from a rapidly increasing population.
 There was almost no accommodation specifically for the elderly, or adapted housing for the disabled and very few homes solely for women.
-Over 80% of the estimated 66,090 houses in Hull, were of the ‘working class’ type, that is, they were let at a rent, not exceeding £26 per year.
-A typical “sham” four roomed house, consisting of a living room, scullery, two bedrooms and bath, but without hot water, was rented in 1914, at five shillings and sixpence per week clear.

 They were uncomfortably hot in summer, bitterly cold in winter and had no direct water supply.
 Toilets were inadequate and had to be shared by households in the same street.
 Rubbish stagnated in unpaved streets.
 The Eastern Daily News published a report in 1883, which compared the streets off Hessle Road, with the ‘foulest slums in Constantinople’.
 It reported houses “had no furniture and everywhere animals and humans lived together, with sewage flowing from outdoor privies and forming pools in the street.”